rkuma183/wilsonmar.github.io/_posts/2016-12-26-code-generation.md

    All Google applications use Angular version equal to the current GitHub’s master branch of the Angular repository.

-   ReactJS is being worked on at
+   ReactJS is being worked on as
+   <a target="_blank" href="https://github.com/jhipster/generator-jhipster/tree/jh-react"> branch jh-react</a>, moved from
    <a target="_blank" href="https://github.com/hipster-labs">
    https://github.com/hipster-labs</a>
    until it is added to the <a target="_blank"